kserve/community/README.md

 ## Community meeting

-We have public biweekly community meetings on Thu 9AM US/Pacific.
+We have public biweekly community meetings on Thursdays at 9AM PST.
 Please [map that to your local time](https://www.google.com/search?q=0900+am+in+pst&hl=en).

 You can also find these meetings on [the community calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/kserve?view=month), along with other major community events.